 We will remain open in our office as long as it remains safe for everyone.

 Our environment is clean and sanitized regularly.
 We have hand sanitizer free to use as soon as you arrive.
-We asked that you sanitize yourself before you arrive.
+We ask that you sanitize yourself before you arrive.

 We welcome all of our patients to come to see us safely with the following precautions that you are likely already familiar with.

-We are spacing the appointments so the waiting room will be very sparsely filled with other patients.
+We are spacing the appointments so that the waiting room will be sparsely filled with other patients.

 We recommend that you come to Dr. Jacobsen’s office with no more than one other person and preferably alone or leave your family in the car.
-Fortunately is not too hot right now and your family should be comfortable for your family to stay in the car if they are not young children.
+Fortunately, it is not too hot right now, and your family should be comfortable for your family to stay in the car if they are not young children.